Clinical reasoning workshops

 Lecture: Human factors

-This lecture recaps previous material and introduces 'human factors', 'affective biases' and some de-biasing strategies that can be useful in diagnostic decision making.
+This lecture recaps previous material and introduces 'human factors', and 'affective biases'.

 Human factors (Chapter 6 from the ABC of Clinical Reasoning)

 Cooper N and Frain J [Eds].
 ABC of Clinical Reasoning.
 Wiley, 2016.

 Syed M. Bounce: the myth of talent and the power of practice.
 Fourth Estate, 2011.